top of page

 Animals and Humans are not the only Purposeful Actors in The World

-Feedback Relationships among System Parts Create Self-Ordering Actions
+Feedback Relationships among System Parts can Create Purposefully Self-Ordering Actions

 The actions of different parts of a "complex adaptive system" feed back into each other.
 This collective inter-action produces an overall system network of interdependent relationships.
-A shoal of fish is a system composed of many individual fish--the system's parts.
+A shoal of fish is a system composed of many individual fish -- the system's parts.
 The individual fish react to each other in ways that organize the entire system.
 This network of many interdependent interactions among the fish has no central controller.
 It is not being directed or pre-determined, thus is not predictable.
-It emerges from interdependent interactions from moment to moment.
+It emerges from the interdependent interactions of simultaneous feedback flows among the fish.
 Thus the self-organizing effects of the network emerges from moment to moment, "from the bottom up," not in a "top down" process of "command and control."
-This is typical of natural systems but also plays a primary role in human ones.
+This is typical of how natural systems emerge as 'interdependent wholes' that are 'more than the sum of their parts,' and which can act purposefully to promote their continued existence.
+The same dynamics give rise to human systems and consciousness.

 The network of a fish shoal is an "emergent property" of its parts, the fish, interacting with each other and their environment: